matt-cross23/assessmentTSS/README.md

 As a ERPHealth provider, I want to provide accessible webpages for best patient outcomes and most accurate data

 ## Acceptance Criteria
--Given a user cannot read, then they will be able to identify a button that will speak the text -Given an ERPHealth assessment, then there is a button that will read the question at hand and not outside text -
+- Given a user cannot read, then they will be able to identify a button that will speak the text

+- Given an ERPHealth assessment, then there is a button that will read the question at hand and not outside text

+-